weaviate/weaviate-io/developers/weaviate/tutorials/query.md

 As the name suggests, the `Aggregate` function can be used to show aggregated data such as on entire classes or groups of objects.

-For example, the below query will return the number of data objects in the `Question` class:
+For example, the following query will return the number of data objects in the `Question` class:

 import CodeQueryAggregate1 from '/_includes/code/quickstart.query.aggregate.1.mdx'

 <CodeQueryAggregate1 />

 And you can also use the `Aggregate` function with filters, just as you saw with the `Get` function above.
-The below query for example will return the number of **Question** objects with the category "ANIMALS".
+For example, this query will return the number of **Question** objects with the category "ANIMALS".

 import CodeQueryAggregate2 from '/_includes/code/quickstart.query.aggregate.2.mdx'